Privacy Policy

 III.
 Processing of personal data

-1. informative visit to our website
+1. Informative visit to our website

 The website of the Wallis GmbH collects a series of general data and information every time a data subject or automated system calls up the website.
 This general data and information is stored in the log files of the server.
 The following data may be collected: (1) the browser types and versions used, (2) the operating system used by the accessing system, (3) the website from which an accessing system accesses our website (so-called referrer), (4) the sub-websites that are accessed via an accessing system on our website, (5) the date and time of access to the website, (6) an Internet protocol address (IP address), (7) the Internet service provider of the accessing system and (8) other similar data and information that serve to avert danger in the event of attacks on our information technology systems.